My temperature forecasts for the next 15 days

 The weather over Europe is part of an ever-changing system.
 The data on these pages should be used as a guide only and there are times when any forecast beyond about 2-3 days is likely to prove unreliable.
 In addition, it it unwise to make inferences about other weather elements, e.g. rainfall, from temperature forecasts alone.

-Always check the latest forecast from Environment Canada or the US National Weather Service before undertaking any weather-dependant activity.
+Always check the latest forecast from the appropriate national forecast office before undertaking any weather-dependant activity.